BIMSBbioinfo/collab_rrustemi_selbach_prisma/README.md

-# collab_rrustemi_selbach_prisma
+# Description

-Data and scripts related to short linear motif analyses for the collaboration with Trendelina Rrustemi from Matthias Selbach's Lab.
+Data and scripts related to short linear motif analyses for the collaboration project titled **"Pathogenic mutations of human phosphorylation sites affect protein-protein interactions"** with Trendelina Rrustemi from Matthias Selbach's Lab.

+# Publications

+See the manuscript on Biorxiv [here](https://www.biorxiv.org/content/10.1101/2023.08.01.551433v1.full).

 # Dependencies